Scheduled Disposition Guide

 To begin disposition:

-Enter the Target Date by typing directly or using the calendar control.
+1. Enter the Target Date by typing directly or using the calendar control.

-Choose to filter by one or more Organizations (optional).
+2. Choose to filter by one or more Organizations (optional).

-Choose to filter by one or more Locations (optional).
+3. Choose to filter by one or more Locations (optional).

-Please note: only Hub locations are available as a filter option for disposition.Select Execute, then click ‘OK’ on the subsequent verification page
+Please note: only Hub locations are available as a filter option for disposition.

-A pop up will appear to let you know the process is being run.
+A pop-up will appear to let you know the process is being run.

 Once the batch processing is complete, the Box Retention page will be updated with details of the new batch.
-A new, automated, batch number is assigned for all boxes which met the disposition criteria.
+A new, automated, batch number is assigned for all boxes which meet the disposition criteria.

 Note: Boxes can be removed from the batch if they should not be destroyed or need further review.
 To do so, use the linked queries to show the list of boxes in the batch.
 Use the update options (single or in bulk) to remove the batch number for the specified boxes.